Many or all companies we feature compensate us. Compensation and editorial

 Parent student loan rates

-Parents who want to pay for their child’s college education can take out a parent student loan, which will be used to cover expenses like tuition, fees, room and board, and more.
-Parents must have a good credit score and a current source of income to qualify for a parent student loan.
+Parents who want to pay for their child’s college education can take out a parent student loan.
+The loan can cover tuition, fees, room and board, and more.
+Parents must have a good credit score and a current source of income to qualify.

 Many lenders do not offer student loans for parents.
-Instead, parents are able to cosign for a child, so they remain the primary borrower.
-Here are the two main lenders that offer parent student loans:
+Instead, parents can cosign for a child, so they remain the primary borrower.
+Here are some lenders that offer parent student loans:

-Refinancing your student loans is a smart option if you can qualify for a lower interest rate, which will help you pay less interest over the life of the loan.
-Interest rates for student loan refinancing are often lower than rates for private student loans because borrowers become better loan candidates.
+Refinancing your student loans is a smart option if you can qualify for a lower interest rate, which may help you pay less interest over the life of the loan.
+Interest rates for student loan refinancing are often lower than rates for private student loans because borrowers have an established credit history, presenting less risk to lenders.

 Refinancing is only available through private lenders, not the federal government.
-Federal borrowers who refinance their loans with a private lender will have to give up benefits like income-driven repayment plans, long forbearance options, and student loan forgiveness programs.
-Another option that helps preserve those benefits is a Direct Consolidation Loan.
+Federal borrowers who refinance their loans with a private lender must give up benefits, including income-driven repayment plans, long forbearance options, and student loan forgiveness programs.
+A Direct Consolidation Loan preserves those benefits but won’t result in a lower interest rate.

-Here are the student loan refinance rates from several private lenders:
+Here are the student loan refinance rates from several lenders:

 How to calculate how much interest you will owe